What is Shoulder Resurfacing Surgery?

 Who is a Good Candidate for Shoulder Resurfacing?

-Highly experienced orthopedic surgeon Dr. Steven Goldberg recommends shoulder resurfacing as a more conservative procedure when patients have arthritis or mild rotator cuff injuries or disease.
+Highly experienced orthopedic surgeon Dr. Steven Goldberg recommends shoulder resurfacing as a more conservative procedure when patients have moderate arthritis or mild rotator cuff injuries or disease.

 Shoulder Resurfacing Recovery